 We have no preference between these courses.
 However, it is important to note that once a student begins dual-enrollment courses, this constitutes the beginning of the student's college GPA.
 A student's GPA must be at least a 2.0 to attend any state university in Florida.

-Do elective courses count toward the recalcuated GPA?
+Do elective courses count toward the recalculated GPA?

 When we recalculate the GPA we do not consider elective courses unless they are tied to the IB, AICE or AP curricula.
 For example, AP Music Theory will receive the additional weight, but a dual-enrollment music appreciation course will not.

-How do accelerated courses work in the SSAR?
+How should students label their accelerated courses when submitting the SSAR?

 If Honors, pre-IB or pre-AICE courses are not offered at a student's high school then College Prep or other accelerated courses should be labeled as Honors on the SSAR.
 If these courses are offered, College Prep or other accelerated courses should be labeled as regular.